August 6, 2019

 Mileage trackers with GPS technology can only track real-time driving.
 You can’t use them for creating retrospective mileage logs.
 Even if your driven mileage is based on reality, you just can’t record them that way.

 But not with MileageWise.
 If you’re worried that the end of the tax year is near: worry no more!
-Create as much retrospective log as you want to, and we make sure with the AdWise feature and by checking 70 logical conflicts (also monitoring the applicable legislation in that period) that your recommended logs are good to go and IRS-proof, meeting every expectation.
+Create as much retrospective log as you want to, and we make sure with the AdWise feature and by checking and correcting 70 logical conflicts (also monitoring the applicable legislation in that period) that your recommended logs are good to go and IRS-proof, meeting every expectation.

 Follow us on Facebook, and stay up-to-date with what else we can help you with! 🙂